learn-co-students/sinatra-password-security-v-000/README.md

 end
 ```

-Ruby knows to add this `authenticate` method to our class (invisibly!) when the
+we told Ruby to add an `authenticate` method to our class (invisibly!) when the
 program runs.
+While we, as programmers can't see it, **it will be there**.

 > **ASIDE** This is one of the special powers of Ruby called
-> "_metaprogramming_".
-Ruby code can run methods _on itself_ so that classes
+> "_metaprogramming_:" writing code that writes code.
+Ruby code can run
-> gain new methods or state when the code runs!
-Pretty cool, Ruby and only a
+> methods _on itself_ so that classes gain new methods or state when the code
-> few other languages have this ability.
-Using metaprogramming is
+> runs!
+Pretty cool!
+Ruby and only a few other languages have this ability.
+>
-> controversial.
-On the one hand, it can save developers time.
-On the other,
+> Using metaprogramming is controversial, though.
+On the one hand, it can save
-> and we see that in this lesson, it would be nice to point to where on some
+> developers time.
+On the other, and we see that in this lesson, it would be
-> line, in some file, the `authenticate` method was defined.
+> nice to point to where on some line, in some file, the `authenticate` method
+> was defined.
+Reasonable developers can have difference on opinion as to
+> whether to use metaprogramming.
+Understanding metaprogramming perfectly  is
+> _not_ essential to being a Ruby or Rails developer.

+Let's step through the process of how `User`'s `authenticate` method works.
+It:

-The `User`'s `authenticate` method takes a `String` as an argument.
-It then
+1. Takes a `String` as an argument e.g. `i_luv@byron_poodle_darling`
-turns the string into a salted, hashed version.
-It then compares the salted,
+2. It turns the `String` into a salted, hashed version (`76776516e058d2bf187213df6917a7e`)
-hashed argument to the user's stored salted, hashed password.
-If the hashed,
+3. It compares this salted, hashed version with the user's stored salted,
+   hashed password in the database
-salted `String` provided matches the password digest, it will return the `User`
+4. If the two versions match, `authenticate` will return the `User` instance;
-object, otherwise it will return false.
+   if not, it returns `false`

-> **IMPORTANT** Realize that at no point do we look at an unencrypted version
+> **IMPORTANT** At no point do we look at an unencrypted version of the user's
-> of the user's password.
+> password.

 In the code below, we see how we can ensure that we have a `User` AND that that
 `User` is authenticated.
 If the user authenticates, we'll set the